-Based on osteological study, the number of vertebrae except for fused vertebrae also indicated generic variation specially for separating B. gonionotus and Systomus sarana from the rest of species species.
-B. gonionotus , P sophore and P Conchonius can be separated from P. Ticto and S. sarana based on thee number of lepidotrichs attached on the neural spine.
-B. gonionotus , P Conchonius and can be Puntius chola separated from P. ticto, and Puntius sophore based on the insertion of dorsal first Pteryiophore, anal fin Pterygiophore was also found significant for distinguishing of all the species studied.
+Based on osteological study, the number of vertebrae except for fused vertebrae also indicated generic variation specially for separating B. gonionotus and S. sarana from the rest of species species.
+B. gonionotus , P. sophore and P. Conchonius can be separated from P. Ticto and S. sarana based on the number of lepidotrichs attached on the neural spine.
+B. gonionotus , P. Conchonius and can be P. chola separated from P. ticto, and P. sophore based on the insertion of dorsal first Pteryiophore, anal fin Pterygiophore was also found significant for distinguishing of all the species studied.
 The morphology of caudal skeleton exhibited variation between the present study fish species.
 Character which are consider for separating either at generic or specific level include that of hypural dastema, shape of different hypural and the number of lepidotrich supported, size of parahypural foramen, overlapping gap between the rudimentary neural arch and epural , shape and size of epural as well as rudimentary neural arch and bifurcation of neural spine which was observed in P. Conchonius.

 On this finding, it is concluded that the osteological trait of the studied barbs would provide important taxonomic tools in the hands of taxonomist to identify and resolve the existing ambiguity between these fishes.